 Read the article “EHESP School of Public Health obtains European HRS4R label”

-Discover the EHESP’s interim self-assessment and updated action plan – Including the checklist for an “Open, Transparent and Merit-Based Recruitment Policy” (pdf – 2 Mo)
+Discover EHESP’s 2019 interim self-assessment and 2020-2022 action plan – Including the checklist for an “Open, Transparent and Merit-Based Recruitment Policy” (pdf, 2 Mo)